-Interviews will take place on Monday 26th June 2017 in Twickenham
+Interviews will take place during the last week of September or early October 2017 in Twickenham

 The Environment Trust for Richmond upon Thames (the Trust) is a well-established charity that has been operating for over 30 years, supporting the natural and built environment.
 We inspire a love of local places by creating events and projects that awaken curiosity in unexpected ways.
 Together we champion the ‘yesterday, today and tomorrow’ of our local area.